QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 :figclass: auto
 ```

-Jupyter offers several possible completions for you to choose.
+Jupyter offers several possible completions for you to choose from.

 In this way, the Tab key helps remind you of what's available and also saves you typing.